-This section provides essential guidance for the respondent in completing an adjudication response to an adjudication application arising either from a valid payment schedule over which there is disagreement or where the respondent failed to pay the scheduled amount by the due date.
-If this advice is not followed, the chances of the respondent being successful in adjudication may be reduced.
+This section provides guidance for the respondent in completing an adjudication response to an adjudication application arising either from a valid payment schedule over which there is disagreement or where the respondent failed to pay the scheduled amount by the due date for payment.

 An adjudication response must be served on the adjudicator on or before the latter of: